 Remaining connector slots on RAy unit has to be secured by plugs (including the original plugs in the flanges).
 Those must be fitted with O-rings and carefully tightened as well.
 Otherwise, the unit is not protected against moisture intake through connectors and can not guarantee unit functionality.

-Fig. 4.17: Bushing including short lengthening (for metallic Eth with longer connector or for non-OFA fibre optic cable)
+Fig. 4.18: Bushing including short lengthening (for metallic Eth with longer connector or for DC-RJ45 adapter or for non-OFA fibre optic cable)

 Put on the cable: the nut No.1, rubber sealing No.2, bushing No.3 and O-ring No.4.

 (If you use extension ring No.6 with O-ring No.7 put those on the cable as well.)

 Attach the appropriate connector No.5 to the cable.

 Plug the connector No.5 into the RAy3 unit.